MalteDoemer/kyloe/docs/Documentation.md

 ## Syntax Analysis

-The syntax analysis is done by the two main classes [Lexer](../kyloe/src/SyntaxAnalysis/Lexer.cs) [Parser](../kyloe/src/SyntaxAnalysis/Parser.cs).
+The syntax analysis is done by the two main classes [Lexer](../kyloe/src/SyntaxAnalysis/Generated/Lexer.cs) [Parser](../kyloe/src/SyntaxAnalysis/Generated/Parser.cs).

 ### Lexer
-The job of the lexer is to transform the text read from a `System.IO.TextReader` into a stream of [SyntaxTokens](../kyloe/src/SyntaxAnalysis/SyntaxToken.cs).
+The job of the lexer is to transform the text  into a stream of [SyntaxTerminals](../kyloe/src/SyntaxAnalysis/Generated/SyntaxTerminal.cs).

+### Parser
+The parser reads the terminals from the lexer and builds the parse tree, consiting of [SyntaxTerminals](../kyloe/src/SyntaxAnalysis/Generated/SyntaxTerminal.cs) and [SyntaxNodes](../kyloe/src/SyntaxAnalysis/Generated/SyntaxNode.cs).
+The parser is a recursive descent parser, with the additional ability to parse left recursive productions using while loops.

 ## Semantic Analysis
 TODO